YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy-max.md

 parent: thermo
 nav_order: 1
 ---
-# Derivation of the probabilities of maximal entropy in the canonical ensemble.
+# Derivation of the probability of microstates by maximizing the entropy in the canonical ensemble.

 Let's now traduce the principle of maximum entropy in term of the familiar problem of particles in a box.
 Consider then a closed system, like a gas, with mean energy $\langle E\rangle$ (its macrostate).
 The system is "forced" to keep this mean energy, for exemple by being emmerged in a larger exterior with this energy.
 We call such an exterior a heat bath.
 A good example would then be a glass of water standing in your kitchen.

+## Microstates and occupation number

 Assume that there exist $N$ distinguishable possible ways to re-arange the particles inside the box to give the same mean energy ($N$ possible microstate associated with the macrostate).
 For simplicity, we assume here that the number of microstates is discrete and finite (which is of course only a gross representation of a glass of water).
 It will be straightforward to generalize this to the continuous case by replacing sums with integrals and taking limits toward infinity but the discrete picture is much easier to understand.

 Let's label by $i$ the possible microstates, that is the possible particle configurations giving back the mean energy $\langle E\rangle$.
 To each microstate is associated a specific energy $E_i$.
 As time goes by, the system might go from one microstate to another.
 It's energy can thus vary slightly, but the mean will always remain the same.
 Some microstate could be very weird, as e.g. all the particles being located in one corner of the box, or half having very high energies and the other half having very low energies.
 However, the great majority of these microstates are made of particles being distributed randomly everywhere in the box with average energies.
 As such, these states will contribute much more to the entropy calculation and will be incredibly more probable.

-Let $n_i$ be the occupation number that is the number of possible microstates (particle configurations) associated with the same energy $E_i$.
+Let $n_i$ be the **occupation number** that is the number of possible microstates (particle configurations) associated with the same energy $E_i$.

 We have: